Trumpkin’s Notes On Barrels

 And then sometimes people are not being so truthful.
 They spent, or wasted, a bunch of money and want to rationalize their purchase.

-As several Finn’s have told me – There are very good reasons you don’t see barrels in Finland.
+As several Finn’s have told me – There are many very good reasons you don’t see barrels in Finland.

 Truth In Advertising